Revolutionary Communist Party (Argentina)

 The Revolutionary Communist Party (Partido Comunista Revolucionario) is a Marxist–Leninist–Maoist political party in Argentina.

-The party is part of the Frente de Todos coalition that supported the presidential candidate Alberto Fernández during the 2019 Argentine general election.
+The party is part of the Union for the Homeland coalition that supported the presidential candidate Sergio Massa during the 2023 Argentine general election.

 History

 Beginnings as PC(CNRR)

 The party emerged from a split in the Communist Party of Argentina in 1967.
 On January 6, 1968 (the 50th anniversary of the founding of the Communist Party) the dissidents formed the Communist Party – National Revolutionary Recovery Committee (Partido Comunista-Comité Nacional de Recuperación Revolucionaria, abbreviated PC(CNRR)).
 The founders of PC(CNRR) came mainly from the Communist Youth Federation (FJC), although the group also included some Communist Party cadres.
 Leaders of PC(CNRR) included Jorge Rocha, Carlos Echagüe, Lucila Irene Edelman, Ricardo Helman, José Ratzer, Antonio Sofía and Otto C. Vargas (veteran leader of FJC and erstwhile secretary of La Plata Zone Committee of the Communist Party).
 PC(CNRR) published Nueva Hora.
 PC(CNRR) rejected the Communist Party line of building a broad democratic front, accusing the Communist Party of 'conciliation with imperialism' and 'class conciliation'.
 In contrast to the democratic front line of the old party, PC(CNRR) called for the building of a national liberation front.
 PC(CNRR) sought to work within the Communist Party, to gain followers amongst its ranks.

 PC(CNRR) was active inside the Argentine University Federation (FUA).
 In late 1967 the Communist Party dissidents (that soon would form PC(CNRR)) set up the Textile Organizational and Struggle Command (COLT) as its front group amongst textile workers.

-On January 10, 1969 the name PCR was adopted, marking a definite break with the old Communist Party.
+On January 10, 1969, the name PCR was adopted, marking a definite break with the old Communist Party.

 Development towards Maoism

-Initially PC(CNRR)/PCR had a 'guevarist' orientation.
+Initially, PC(CNRR)/PCR had a 'guevarist' orientation.
 The party turned towards Maoism following a visit to China by a PCR delegation in 1972.
 The development of a Maoist identity of party led to a split, in which the adherents of immediate armed struggle were expelled from the party.